ckurdziel/ckurdziel.github.com/_posts/2021-10-19-cryptogameswheretolook.md

 To date, projects like Loot and [Dark Forest](https://zkga.me/) seem to embody some of these mod-oriented game characteristics.
 Both hearken back to the aesthetic of early 1980s video games.
 Both embody the beginnings of something newly possible in blockchain gaming: composable games.
 These seem to be the early beginnings of a "modding community" and I would bet that we start to see new gameplay loops emerge within these ecosystems as they mature.

 I'll write more about some ideas about what these games might actually evolve into or look like under the hood.
-But if you're building in these ecosystems, hop into the [Definitely Crypto Discord](https://discord.gg/QtQ4sdNh) with some friends who are doing the same and let's jam on ideas.
+If you're building in these ecosystems, send me a note for an invite into the Definitely Crypto Discord where you can join some other folks who are doing the same in jamming on these ideas.